-- Stand while you’re watching TV (or at least during the ad breaks) or talking on the phone.
+Stand while you are watching TV (or at least during the ad breaks) or talking on the phone.

-- Do the maths on your own day to find some spare time.
-24 hrs a day - 10 hrs work and commuting - 8 hrs sleeping – 2 hr domestic stuff (eg cooking/laundry)– 2 hrs miscellaneous (eg shower/meal times/homework) = 2 hrs spare.
-Surely you can book in an 10-15 minutes extra of planned activity most days, especially your non-work days when the 10 hr work block is freed up?
+Do the maths on your own day to find some spare time.
+24 hrs a day minus 10 hrs work and commuting minus 8 hrs sleeping minus 2 hr domestic stuff (eg cooking/laundry) minus 2 hrs miscellaneous (eg shower/meal times/homework) = 2 hrs spare.
+Surely you can book in 20 to 30 minutes extra of planned activity most days, especially on your non-work days when the 10 hr work block is freed up?

 2. Don't like exercise?
 Bad memories of sweat and pain for no gain?

-- Forget about the notion of "no pain= no gain".
+- Forget about the notion of "no pain = no gain".
+It is not true.

-- Find activities that you like and enjoy them more often.
-Exercise doesn’t have to be formal sport or gym work.
+- Find activities that you like and you will enjoy them more often.
+Exercise doesn't have to be formal sport or gym work.

 - Exercise is anything that moves your body more than you are doing now.
-Whether it’s gardening, walking, dancing, mucking about with the footy, or golf.
+Whether it is gardening, walking, dancing, mucking about with the footy, or golf.

 3. No energy or too old or too tired?

-- Get an exercise clearance test from your GP or ask us for a referral for an expert and objective, unbiased assessment of your true fitness.
+- Get an exercise clearance test from your doctor or ask us for a referral for an expert and objective, unbiased assessment of your true fitness from an exercise physiologist.

-- Find an activity that doesn’t stress your body too much – water work-outs, hydrotherapy or seated activities might be what your personal trainer or physio suggests – talk to an exercise expert before you start.
+- Find an activity that doesn't stress your body too much: water work-outs, hydrotherapy or seated activities might be what your personal trainer or physio suggest.
+Talk to an exercise expert before you start.
 Find one today.

 4. Easily distracted and forget to do it?

 - Change into your runners before you leave work and before you drive to collect the kids from school or wait for someone/something else.
 You are walk-ready as soon as you step out of the car.

 - Leave the runners in the car or by the door or keep a spare set at work for lunchtime walks.

-- Set up reminders in your phone/computer/diary/calender and lock in a date with yourself to be active.
+- Set up reminders in your phone/computer/diary/calendar and lock in a date with yourself to be active.

 5. Too hot or wet in summer?
 Too cold or dark in winter?

-- A raincoat or umbrella will keep you dry.
+- Too wet?
+A raincoat or umbrella will keep you dry.
 Rain will cool you down.
-If you don’t like the rain, then have some indoor activities up your sleeve.
+If you don't like the rain, have some indoor activities up your sleeve.
 You do not need expensive equipment.
 Consider floor jogging, skipping, jumps, stair climbing, or mat work (pilates, yoga).
 Before you buy fancy equipment, dust off the gear lurking in the spare room and garage.
 Think long and hard about whether you will use more gym weights, wind trainer, stationary bike, indoor elliptical trainer, or whatever the latest new-fangled device or DVD is advertised on the selling channels and internet.

-- Find an air-conditioned venue or buy a fan for those hot days.
+- Too hot?
+Find an air-conditioned venue or buy a fan for those hot days.
 Jump into the pool or carry a water bottle to douse yourself.

-- Activity generates heat!
-Pull the quilt off, rug up, grab the gloves and beanie—get physical.
-Soon you’ll be tearing the layers off and turning the heater down.
+- Too cold?
+Activity generates heat!
+Pull the quilt off, rug up, grab the gloves and beanie - get physical.
+Soon you will be tearing the layers off and turning the heater down.

 6. Don't like doing it alone?

-- Ask around—you may be surprised to discover someone from your child’s school, the church, local club, your work wants to walk, but like you doesn’t want to do it alone.
+- Ask around.
+You may be surprised to discover someone from work, your child's school, the church, or local club wants to walk but like you doesn't want to do it alone.